-To start a Society with us, you'll need to complete our New Society Proposal.
+To start a Society with us, you'll need to complete our Start a Society Form linked below.

-Once you have returned this to us in-person or online, we will review your proposal to check it is feasible and doesn't repeat the work of an existing Society.
+Once you have completed the form, we will review your proposal to check it is feasible and doesn't repeat the work of an existing Society.

-We then invite you to an Induction Meeting with the Activities Team to hear about what you want to achieve, explain volunteering with us in more depth so you can fit it flexibily around your studies, and prepare you for your role through our dedicated training modules and opportunities for ongoing support.
+We then invite you to an Induction Meeting with the Societies Coordinator to hear about what you want to achieve, explain volunteering with us in more depth so you can fit it flexibily around your studies, and prepare you for your role through our dedicated training modules and opportunities for ongoing support.